developmentseed/lasrc-dockerfile/README.md

 $ docker build --tag lasrc .
 ```

-You can then tag this image as `552819999234.dkr.ecr.us-east-1.amazonaws.com/lasrc` and push it to ECR.
+You can then tag this `lasrc` image as `552819999234.dkr.ecr.us-east-1.amazonaws.com/lasrc` and push it to ECR.

 Now that we have the necessary images in ECR we can build the AWS infrastructure to run these containers as tasks.